Neethana Antha Kuyil

 Neethana Antha Kuyil is a 1986 Indian Tamil-language crime drama film directed by R. Selvaraj.
 The film stars Lakshmi, Raja and Ranjini.
 It was released on 20 June 1986.
-The title of the film is derived from a song sequence in Muthal Mariyathai, composed by this film's composer himself.
+The film's title was derived from Ilaiyaraaja's song in Muthal Mariyathai.

 Production

 The film was prominently shot at Fort Dansborg.
 The screenplay was written by Bharathiraja, and the dialogues by Panchu Arunachalam.

 Soundtrack

 The music was composed by Ilaiyaraaja.
 "Poojaiketha Poovidhu" was the first song offer for a Tamil film to singer K. S. Chithra, and was originally intended for a different film Pachaikodi.
 It is set in the Carnatic raga Suddhadhanyasi.
 The song was interpolated by N. R. Raghunanthan for "Edhukku Machan" from Mapla Singam (2016).